carvel-dev/imgpkg/docs/basic-workflow.md

       * `-b` (`--bundle`) refers to a location for a bundle within an OCI registry
       * `-f` (`--file`) indicates directory contents to include

-1. Bundle is now available at `index.docker.io/user1/simple-app-bundle:v1.0.0`
+1. The pushed bundle is now available at `index.docker.io/user1/simple-app-bundle:v1.0.0`

 ---
 ## Step 3: Pulling the bundle to registry